Jovi-Wu/Jovi-Wu.github.io/_pages/about.md

 ---

 > <b>News</b>
+> * May 2026: I delivered an invited research talk on Social Media Use and Health Outcomes at the Young Scholar Academic Salon hosted by the School of Journalism and Communication at Beijing Normal University.
 > * Jan 2026: Our paper on audiences' reactions to deepfake resurrections was published in Computers in Human Behavior.
 [Read more...](https://www.sciencedirect.com/science/article/abs/pii/S0747563225002699?via%3Dihub)
-> * Dec 2025: I delivered a invited lecture on Cross-National Comparative Communication Research in the School of Arts & Communication at Beijing Normal University.
+> * Dec 2025: I delivered an invited lecture on Cross-National Comparative Communication Research in the School of Arts & Communication at Beijing Normal University.
 > * Nov 2025: I joined the School of Journalism and Communication at Beijing Normal University as an assistant professor.
 [Read more...](https://sjc.bnu.edu.cn/sztd/jsdw/js2/5b6421a442ee4ef7a10b8ce444b3ffe1.html)

 <!---